Australian Philanthropy Benchmark (APB)

 The Australian Philanthropic Benchmark (APB) has been developed to identify how more can be achieved in the world of philanthropy through a better understanding of an organisation’s relationships and processes.

 The APB identifies what an organisation is doing well, what an organisation could do better and measures performance over time against an industry benchmark.
 It has the support of Philanthropy Australia.

-Established in 2013, the APB now includes data from seven philanthropic organisations and over 500 partner organisations, making it the largest source of partnership data within the Australian philanthropic sector.
+Established in 2013, the APB now includes data from seven philanthropic organisations and almost 1,000 partner organisations in the benchmark from 11 foundations, making it the largest source of partnership data within the Australian philanthropic sector.

 What is it

 Pollinate have designed a streamlined approach to evaluating philanthropy organisations.
 The APB delivers clear and actionable outputs and is easy to use for philanthropic organisations and their fundees and partners.

 Incorporating elements of current business evaluation, satisfaction and strategy development studies in the questions and design and the analysis method, the APB is an effective evaluation and improvement survey.

 The participating philanthropic organisation provide Pollinate a list of the potential participants: grant recipients and partners

 The philanthropy organisation then send an email (drafted and provided by Pollinate) to all participants, letting them know Pollinate will soon be in touch with a survey link